intermine/im-docs/docs/system-requirements/hardware/index.md

 ## What we use

-FlyMine has separate build and production build servers and separate build and production build web servers.
+FlyMine has separate build and production build servers as well as separate build and production build web servers.

 ### Build

 This runs the Java data integration code to build the warehouse, reading from source files/databases and loading into an intermediate postgres database then the final postgres database.
-This is write-intensive and only needs 4 cores, but the faster the disk and the more RAM the better.
+This is write-intensive and only needs 4 cores, but the faster the disk and the more the RAM, the better.

 ### Production

 This runs the production postgres database.
 More cores and more RAM means better handling of concurrent requests and more of the database in cache.
-InterMine often sends a lot of queries at a time for a single user - i.e. when running templates for a report page.
+InterMine often sends a lot of queries at a time for a single user i.e. when running templates for a report page.

 ### Web server

-FlyMine has a separate machine to run Tomcat to serve the webapp, this is the machine that actually runs the live InterMine code.
-For us this a 4 core machine with 8GB RAM.
+FlyMine has a separate machine to run Tomcat to serve the webapp.
+This is the machine that actually runs the live InterMine code.
+For us, this a 4 core machine with 8GB RAM.
 Disk space is not important because the cores are more important than the speed, and for better caching more RAM is required.

 ### modENCODE - identical machines

-For modENCODE we actually have two identical servers that switch roles with each release.
-With higher data volumes and more frequent releases this makes more sense as in this way we can avoid dumping and reloading.
+For modENCODE, we actually have two identical servers that switch roles with each release.
+With higher data volumes and more frequent releases, this makes more sense as in this way, we can avoid dumping and reloading.
 Unlike FlyMine, modMine's database and webapp live on the same server.

 ### Database sizes/ disk space